akhan7/fss16groupG/code/9/README.md

 ![DTLZ 7 Comparison](https://github.com/akhan7/fss16groupG/blob/master/code/9/image/e4.jpeg)

+**One of the issues we faced was the runtime of the algorithm.
+As the number of objectives increased, the number of computations also increased dramatically.
+This comes as no surprise because as more and more contradicting objectives are added, the hypervolume decreases and during creating a random candidate / mutated candidate, the algorithm won't be able to find a valid candidate in the first place and won't be able to move forward **
 ### Conclusion
 * This experiment has enlightened us more about Genetic Algorithm and Differential Evolution as well as different topics around them.
 * Thus, from our experiments, we conclude that Differential Evolution does improve the performance of a Genetic Algorithm.